Reinforcement Learning for Branch-and-Bound Optimisation using Retrospective Trajectories: Neural Network

 \subsection{Architecture}

 We used the same \ac{gcn} architecture as \citealt{gasse2019} to parameterise our \ac{dqn} value function with some minor modifications which we found to be helpful.
 Firstly, we replaced the ReLU activations with Leaky ReLUs which we inverted in the final readout layer in order to predict the negative Q-values of our \ac{mdp}.
 Secondly, we initialised our linear layer weights and biases with a normal distribution ($\mu=0, \sigma=0.01$) and all-zeros respectively, and our layer normalisation weights and biases with all-ones and all-zeros respectively.
 Thirdly, we removed a network forward pass in the bipartite graph convolution message passing operation which we found to be unhelpfully computationally expensive.
+For clarity, Figure \ref{fig:gnn_architecture} shows the high-level overview of the neural network architecture. \ins{For a full analysis of the benefit of using \acp{gcn} for learning to branch, refer to \citealt{gasse2019}.}

 \ins{